Michael Burns (executive): Other

 Burns was a co-founder and chairman of Novica.com and a co-founder of the Hollywood Stock Exchange.
 A moderate Republican, he is a contributing writer for The Huffington Post and Newsmax.

 He is a member of the Academy of Motion Picture Arts & Sciences and the UCLA Anderson board of visitors.
 On December 11, 2014, he was elected as an independent director to the Board of Directors of Hasbro, Inc.

 He also serves on the leadership council of global first responder International Medical Corps.
 In March 2017 he was named Alumni of the Year by Arizona State University.

 Personal life

-Burns was married to actress Lori Loughlin from 1989 to 1996.
-Since 2006, he has been married to actress Pell James, with whom he has three children.
+In 1989, Burns married Full House actress Lori Loughlin, and they divorced in 1996.
+They have no children together.

+Burns married actress Pell James in June 2006 and they divorced in 2025.
+They have three sons.
+Burns also has a daughter with his current longtime partner and filmmaker, Annabelle Dunne.